Let's take a look at the actions of metformin in each of the different organs.

-So remember that, that's an important consideration when you're writing your exams.
+So, remember that, that's an important consideration when you're writing your exams.

-The next class of drugs are
+The next class of drugs are called the TZDs.

 They end in glitazone, and so for convenient sakes

 we actually call them the glitazones, rather than using that big huge name.

 Rosiglitazone and pioglitazone are the two drugs in this drug class.

-Now these act on something called PPAR-alpha.
+Now, these act on something called PPAR-gamma.

 Peroxisome proliferator-activated receptor of the gamma type.

-So PPAR-gamma is a nuclear receptor, right in the nucleus of the cell itself, and it has multiple effects.
+So, PPAR-gamma is a nuclear receptor, right in the nucleus of the cell itself, and it has multiple effects.